September 23, 2021 – September 26, 2021

 Teams representing each of the US Sailing Areas are seeded through Area eliminations or by sailing resume, plus one U.S. Naval Academy team.
 Each team must have competed in at least five regattas in IRC, ORC, ORR, PHRF, Offshore One Design, Offshore Level Class Racing, or Portsmouth Numbers rating systems in its respective Area during the current season.

-- Nomination and Selection- Each of the eleven US Sailing Areas may nominate at least one team to represent their Area.
-Individual teams may also submit resumes to US Sailing for consideration independent of the Area Director.
+- Individual teams will submit resumes to US Sailing for consideration independent of the Area Director.
 Teams interested in entering this Championship shall complete the Application for Entry Form available online on this page or through this link.
-Include full race results from the qualifying races, his/her own experience and that of the crew for the current season and submit a non-refundable application fee.
-Applications must be received prior to July 1 in the year of the event.
+Include full race results from the qualifying races, his/her own experience and that of the crew for the current season and submit a non-refundable $50 fee.
+Applications must be received prior to July 1, 2021.

 - A minimum of five of each competitors’ team must have raced together (including the designated skipper) in at least five regattas in IRC, ORC, ORR, PHRF, Offshore One Design, Offshore Level Class Racing or Portsmouth Numbers rating systems in the past 36 months.